The Financial Management Section is responsible for administering the following services:

 Accounts Receivable - Bills customers for services provided by various County agencies.
 Develops policies and procedures to maintain internal controls over the receiving of public funds.
 Performs collection efforts on delinquent County accounts and responds to customer or agency inquiries.
 At year-end, performs an aging analysis of accounts receivables, and performs the critical reconciliation of the accounts receivable module to the general ledger to support the CAFR process.

-IMPORTANT: When making an electronic bill payment, include the following information to allow posting of timely payments and avoid returns: (1) Invoice number, (2) Account number, and (3) Department name.
+IMPORTANT: When making an electronic bill payment, include the following information to allow posting and avoid returns: (1) invoice and (2) account number.
 Remit addresses are as follows:

 Public Health – Seattle & King County